SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Sunbaked Expanse/Sunbaked Expanse.md

 **Prominent Locations in the Province:**
 1. **Chief's Citadel:** The commanding hub and residence of Chief Waroon.
-2. **Leap Arena:** Celebrating the [[Kangaroon]]s' physical prowess and skills.
+2. **Leap Arena:** Celebrating the Kangaroons' physical prowess and skills.
 3. **Forge of Echoes:** Renowned crafting hub for weapons.
 4. **Oasis of Tales:** Where stories of great protection missions are shared.
 5. **Ruins of First Leap:** Ancient structures, now training grounds for mercenaries.
-6. **Sunbaked Mercenary Hub:** Central place for hiring [[Kangaroon]] services.
+6. **Sunbaked Mercenary Hub:** Central place for hiring Kangaroon services.
 7. **Shade Retreat:** Gathering spot for returning protectors.
-8. **Sandscale Barracks:** Training grounds for young [[Kangaroon]]s.
+8. **Sandscale Barracks:** Training grounds for young Kangaroons.
 9. **Council Hall of Jumps:** Strategy and planning hub for the Leap Council.
 10. **Desert's Edge Lookout:** Offering panoramic views, and a place for reflection.

-In the Sunbaked Expanse, the [[Kangaroon]]s stand as symbols of strength, protection, and honor.
+In the Sunbaked Expanse, the Kangaroons stand as symbols of strength, protection, and honor.
 Their legacy is not only embedded in their homeland but is also carried across Oziria by the many protectors and mercenaries that hail from the vast desert.
 Their commitment to ensuring the safety of others has made them legends in their own right.

 ## Shops